DanielMckenzie/DanielMckenzie.github.io/_pages/about.md

 You can find an up-to-date list of publications on my Google Scholar [page](https://scholar.google.ca/citations?user=kP12IskAAAAJ&hl=en).

 I enjoy teaching upper and lower division courses, and strive to make my classrooms a welcoming space for all.
 You can find more information on my teaching page.
-This semester I am teaching *Math 332: Linear Algebra*.
+This semester I am teaching *Math 551: Computational Linear Algebra*.

 You can reach me at d[my surname]@mines.edu.
 My physical address is 1500 Illinois Street, Golden, CO, 80401.